sadhana70/Bauddhanath_Stupa/README.md

 ## How to run

-This project is build using visual studio 2019.
+This project is built using Visual Studio.

-1. Open Visual Studio 2019.
+1. Open Visual Studio.
 2. Click on run to run the project.

-Use A, S, W, D to move around.\
+Use A, S, W, and D to move around.\
 Press Z for day view and X for night view.

 In case of linking errors, You probably need to build the libraries yourself.\
-You can use cmake to buid the libraries.
+You can use CMake to buid the libraries.

 ### Helpful links